eldipa/book-of-gehn/posts/forensics/thesis-recovering/2016-12-18-Forensics-911-recovering-thesis.md

 and the disk has only one FAT32 partition.

-The lengths are in sector terms so to know the size of the partition in bytes we can just do (8374256 * 512.0) / (1024 ^ 3) which yields 3.99 gigabytes which it makes sense given that the usb stick is of 4 gigabytes.
+The lengths are in sector terms so to know the size of the partition in bytes we can just do (8374256 * 512.0) / (1024 ^ 3) that yields 3.99 gigabytes and it makes sense given that the usb stick is of 4 gigabytes.

 The output of `mmls` can be a little confusing because it is showing that the first and the second slices start both at the 0 position.